SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/developing-ls/README.md

 Developing for the Pyro model server can be tedious with the wrong mindset.
 Inside the `pyro` folder you will find several scripts that can be executed to avoid such tediousness.
 Here is a quick guide how to use these scripts and to describe what they do:

+**Note: If you are developing under Windows, you need to copy the `pyro` folder to a location with a small path length (e.g. desktop).
+Windows limits the length of allowed paths, which can cause problems when compiling the frontend.**

 ### Compiling the Model-Server

 1. create a database for the product (This can be reused)